osome-iu/osometweet/README.md

 **Warning 1**: The package is still in development, so not all endpoints are included and those which are included may not be 100% robust.
 Please see the list of issues for known problems.

-**Warning 2**: We will try to keep the interface of the package consistent, but there maybe drastic changes in the future.
+**Warning 2**: We will try to keep the interface of the package consistent, but there may be drastic changes in the future.

 #### Use the newest features & local development